rustwasm/rustwasm.github.io/_posts/2018-04-21-this-week-in-rust-wasm-001.markdown

 title:  "This Week in Rust and WebAssembly 001"
 date:   2018-04-21 21:15:00 +0200
 ---
-Hello and welcome to the another issue of *This Week in Rust and WebAssembly*!
+Hello and welcome to another issue of *This Week in Rust and WebAssembly*!

 [Rust](http://rust-lang.org) is a systems language pursuing the trifecta: safety, concurrency, and speed.